Digital snapshot: Two tools to help with bookings and payroll

 Why was FBT introduced?

 Fringe Benefit Tax was introduced in New Zealand in the mid-1980s to ensure that all forms of employee remuneration, not just cash salaries, were subject to tax.
 This was aimed at creating a fairer tax system by capturing the value of non-cash benefits.
-Such examples included - providing company cars, low-interest loans, and other perks, provided to employees.
+Such examples included providing company cars, low-interest loans, and other perks, including motor vehicles, provided to employees.
 By taxing these benefits, the government aimed to prevent tax avoidance and ensure a more equitable distribution of the tax burden.

-FBT and vehicles
+FBT and work related vehicles

 Fringe Benefit Tax (FBT) is most commonly payable on vehicles in New Zealand because company cars are a popular perk provided to employees.
 Vehicles are often used for both business and personal purposes, making them a significant fringe benefit.